List of Star Wars television series: The Acolyte (2024)

-Skeleton Crew (2024–present)
+Skeleton Crew (2024–2025)

 In February 2022, Production Weekly revealed the existence of an upcoming, untitled Star Wars series that was using the working title Grammar Rodeo.
 It was later reported that Jon Watts was being considered to direct at least one episode of the series, along with Favreau as an executive producer.
 Casting was set to include four teenage actors and one 30-to-40-year old actor as its series regulars.
 Filming was set to begin as early as June 2022 and last until December 2022 at Manhattan Beach Studios, with a formal announcement planned for the series at Star Wars Celebration in May 2022.
 In mid-May 2022, it was further revealed that the series was being created and written by Christopher Ford, who would also executive produce with Watts.
 The series would be set after the events of Return of the Jedi (1983) and was being described as a "galactic version of classic Amblin coming-of-age adventure films of the '80s".
 At Star Wars Celebration it was revealed that the series was titled Skeleton Crew and that it would star Jude Law.
 Filming had been happening for a "few weeks" by early September 2022.
 The series premiered on December 2, 2024.